Hybrid Relay-Reflecting Intelligent Surface-Aided Wireless Communications: Opportunities, Challenges, and Future Perspectives: Conclusion

 This paper presented the novel concept of HR-RIS-aided wireless communications, a promising unification of conventional RISs and relays, to facilitate the creation of an enhanced intelligent and reconfigurable environment.
 This is motivated by the major challenges for incorporating RIS in wireless networks, that include the finite-resolution phase shifters and the purely passive reflection.
 HR-RISs offer a huge performance improvement in terms of SE and EE, providing ubiquitous access and extended coverage.
 We have highlighted their great potential as a key enabling technology for semi-passive beamforming, channel estimation, and localization in wireless communications systems.
 We have also pointed out several opportunities and critical challenges that require further investigation to develop this exciting research area and to make the HR-RIS vision practically feasible.

-{\bf Nhan Thanh Nguyen} received the Ph.D. degree in electrical and information engineering from the Seoul National University of Science and Technology (SeoulTech), South Korea, in 2020.
-Since September 2020, he has been a Research Fellow with the Centre for Wireless Communication, University of Oulu, Oulu, Finland.
-His research interests include signal processing, optimization, and applied machine learning for wireless communications.
+{\bf Nhan Thanh Nguyen} received the Ph.D. degree from Seoul National University of Science and Technology.
+He is currently with University of Oulu, Finland.

-{\bf Jiguang He} received the D.Sc. degree from the University of Oulu, Oulu, Finland, in 2018.
-Since June 2015, he has been with the Centre for Wireless Communications (CWC), University of Oulu.
-His research interests span millimeter wave MIMO communications, reconfigurable intelligent surfaces for simultaneous localization and communications.
+{\bf Jiguang He} received the D.Sc. degree from the University of Oulu, Finland, where he currently works as a Postdoctoral Researcher.

-{\bf Van-Dinh Nguyen} [S’14-M’19] received Ph.D. degree in electronic engineering from Soongsil University, South Korea 2018.
-He is currently a Research Associate with the Interdisciplinary Centre for Security, Reliability and Trust (SnT), University of Luxembourg.
-His current research activity is focused on the mathematical modeling of 5G cellular networks and machine learning for wireless communications.
+{\bf Van-Dinh Nguyen} received Ph.D. degree from Soongsil University.
+He is currently a Research Associate at University of Luxembourg.

-{\bf Henk Wymeersch} received the Ph.D. degree in electrical engineering/applied sciences from Ghent University, Belgium, in 2005.
-He is currently a Professor of communication systems with the Department of Electrical Engineering, Chalmers University of Technology, Sweden.
-His current research interests include the convergence of communication and sensing, in a 5G and beyond 5G context.
+{\bf Henk Wymeersch} received the Ph.D. degree from Ghent University, Belgium.
+He is currently a Professor with the Department of Electrical Engineering, Chalmers University of Technology, Sweden.

-{\bf Derrick Wing Kwan Ng} [S’06-M’12-SM’17-F’21] received his Ph.D. in the ECE department of The University of British Columbia (UBC) in Nov.
-2012.
-He is currently a Senior Lecturer (Tenured Associate Professor in U.S. system) and the Scientia Fellow at the University of New South Wales, Sydney, Australia.
-He is a Fellow of the IEEE (Class 2021).
-He served as an ARC DECRA Research Fellow from 2017-2019.
-He has been listed as a Highly Cited Researcher by Clarivate Analytics since 2018.
+{\bf Derrick Wing Kwan Ng} [F’21] received his Ph.D. in the ECE department of The University of British Columbia.
+He is currently a Senior Lecturer and the Scientia Fellow at the University of New South Wales, Australia.

-{\bf Robert Schober} [S’98-M’01-SM’08-F’10] received the Diploma (Univ.) and the Ph.D. degrees in electrical engineering from Friedrich-Alexander University of Erlangen-Nuremberg (FAU), Germany, in 1997 and 2000, respectively.
-From 2002 to 2011, he was a Professor and Canada Research Chair at the University of British Columbia (UBC), Vancouver, Canada.
+{\bf Robert Schober} [F’10] received the Ph.D. degree from Friedrich-Alexander University of Erlangen-Nuremberg, Germany.
 Since January 2012 he is an Alexander von Humboldt Professor and the Chair for Digital Communication at FAU.

-{\bf Symeon Chatzinotas} [S’06-M’09-SM’13] is Full Professor/Chief Scientist and Co-Head of the SIGCOM Research Group at SnT, University of Luxembourg.
-He has (co-)authored more than 400 technical papers in refereed international journals, conferences and scientific books.
-He is currently in the editorial board of the IEEE Open Journal of Vehicular Technology and the International Journal of Satellite Communications and Networking.
+{\bf Symeon Chatzinotas} is Full Professor/Chief Scientist and Co-Head of the SIGCOM Research Group at SnT, University of Luxembourg.